Below is information regarding tax liens and the levy and tax sale process. Please note the following:

-To satisfy a lien, payment may be made to the Tax Commissioner using cash, check, credit card, cashier's check or money order.
-Credit cards are accepted on this website or kiosks at each location, where convenience fees apply.
+To satisfy a lien, payment may be made to the Tax Commissioner using cash, check, credit card (convenience fees apply), cashier's check or money order.
 The Tax Commissioner accepts partial payments but does not offer formal payment plans.
 Making partial payments on delinquent property does not necessarily prevent the property from progressing to levy and tax sale.

 If payment is not made after a Fi.Fa. is issued, the Tax Commissioner will proceed to foreclose upon and sell the property to obtain the taxes due.

-The Tax Commissioner will no longer transfer tax liens in bulk to any third-party investor as a general means of collecting delinquent taxes.
+The Tax Commissioner no longer transfers tax liens in bulk to any third-party investor as a general means of collecting delinquent taxes.

 Once a tax lien has been filed, the Tax Commissioner may levy on the property.
 A levy of a tax lien is the act of setting aside a portion or a whole of a delinquent taxpayer’s property to satisfy the lien.
 In other words, a levy is a "seizure" of property on which taxes are owed.